Navajo Nation: Education

 Historically, the Navajo Nation resisted compulsory western education, including boarding schools, as imposed by the government in the aftermath of the Long Walk.
-Navajo families and society have provided traditional and home education with considerable scope and depth since before the US annexation.
+Navajo families and society have provided traditional and home education with considerable scope and depth since before the U.S. annexation.

-Continued education, and retention of Navajo students in school are significant priorities.
+Continued education and retention of Navajo students in school are significant challenges.
 Major problems faced by the Nations relates to helping students improve their grades and to prevent a very high drop-out rate among high school students.
 Over 150 public, private, and Bureau of Indian Affairs schools serve Nation students from kindergarten through high school.
 Most schools are funded from the Navajo Nation under the Johnson O'Malley program.

-The Nation runs community Head Start programs, the only in the field of education fully operated by the Navajo Nation government.
+The Nation runs community Head Start programs, the only ones in the field of education fully operated by the Navajo Nation government.
 Post-secondary education and vocational training are available on and off the territory.

 The Navajo Nation operates Tséhootsooí Diné Bi'ólta', a Navajo-language immersion school for grades K–8 in Fort Defiance, Arizona.
 Located on the Arizona-New Mexico border in the southeastern quarter of the Navajo Nation, the school strives to revitalize Navajo among children of the Window Rock Unified School District.
 Tséhootsooí Diné Bi'ólta' has thirteen Navajo language teachers who instruct only in the Navajo language.
 Five English language teachers instruct in the English language.
 Kindergarten and first grade are taught completely in the Navajo language, while English is incorporated into the program during third grade, when it is used for about 10% of instruction.